mfranzke/loading-attribute-polyfill/README.md

 ## things to keep in mind

 - The demo HTML code is meant to be simple
+- This polyfill doesn't (so far) provide any functionality for the `loading="eager"` value, as this was released even already, but still seems to be in the measure, learn and improvements phase.

 ## More information on the standard